mbartsch/docker-ddns/README.md

     "zonename"   : "dynamic.mydomain.ntld",
     "intprefix"  : "",
     "extprefix"  : "",
+    "ipv6replace": false,
     "ttl"        : 60,
     "engine"     : "bind",
     "hostedzone" : "ROUTE53HOSTEDZONEID"
   }
 }

-dnsserver  = hostname of bind
-dnsport    = port used by bind , you can change it if 53 is blocked keyname    = the keyname zonename   = ddns zone intprefix  = IPv6 prefix on the internal network extprefix  = IPv6 on the external network apiversion = specify the api version to use when talking to the docker server, auto by default engine     = dns engine, currently bind and aws route53 hostedzone = Route53 Hosted Zone Id
+dnsserver   = hostname of bind dnsport     = port used by bind , you can change it if 53 is blocked keyname     = the keyname zonename    = ddns zone intprefix   = IPv6 prefix on the internal network extprefix   = IPv6 on the external network apiversion  = specify the api version to use when talking to the docker server, auto by default engine      = dns engine, currently bind and aws route53 hostedzone  = Route53 Hosted Zone Id ipv6replace = replace the intprefix with the extprefix, it just use a string replace. useful when
+              you have dhcp-pd an docker is in a non routeable network and using nat with it.
 ```
-for how to use intprefix and extprefix please check this gists:
+for how to use intprefix, extprefix and ipv6replace please check this gists:
 https://gist.github.com/mbartsch/5f0b0ab414d3e901f38388792a88321c